sameerkhansf/sameerkhansf/README.md

 - [PostsFullStackApplication](https://github.com/sameerkhansf/PostsFullStackApplication): A full-stack application that allows you to create posts and comment on others' posts.
 - [TaskPro](https://github.com/sameerkhansf/TaskPro): A to-do list mobile application to set tasks and reminders, built with Java.

-Feel free to explore these projects and check out the code!

-## 💬 Let's Connect

-Feel free to reach out if you want to collaborate on a project, ask a question, or just say hi!

----

-*Thank you for visiting my GitHub profile!
-Have a great day!*